ustc-compiler/2017fall-student-teamworks/09-prototypal-inheritance.md

 ```
 ## Our Project's Description

-In this project, we will do a simple survey on the phenomenon of Protocol Inheritance.
+In this project, we will do a simple survey on the phenomenon of Prototypal Inheritance.
 We will mainly cover in:

-- Concepts of Protocol Inheritance [songchaow]
+- Concepts of Prototypal Inheritance [songchaow]
 - Genesis(origin) of prototype-based programming model [songchaow]

 We will discuss the design ideas that Prototype-based Programming has adopted, including `delegation`, `extension` and other concepts from `Frame Theory` and a small language called `Actor`.

-- The benefits of Protocol Inheritance towards programmers [Smart-Hypercube, nvagus]
+- The benefits of Prototypal Inheritance towards programmers [Smart-Hypercube, nvagus]
 - The embodiment of Prototypal Inheritance in several programming languages(such as `JavaScript`) and their usages [Smart-Hypercube]
 - The implementation of Prototypal Inheritance we'll try on `Python`. [nvagus, https://github.com/compiler-teamwork-group09/python3-proto]